-Turkey Swamp Park Trails is a 3.2 mile moderately trafficked loop trail located near Freehold, NJ that features a lake and is good for all skill levels.
+Turkey Swamp Park Trails is a 3.3 mile moderately trafficked loop trail located near Freehold, New Jersey that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash